Kybrnts/ProBashProgramming/Readme.md

   * Function and (global) variable declarations.

 Function declaration rules:
-* Try Create a function header w/local variables as arguments to store all positional parameters values.
-This allows using custom names for arguments and so ease variable tracking throughout function's body code.
+* Create a function header w/local variables as arguments to store all positional parameters values.
+This allows using custom and more meaningful names for arguments and so ease variable tracking throughout function's body;
-* Declare MANDATORY (not unset) arguments that cannot be empty first, then MANDATORY that can be empty and finally the optional ones (may be unset or empty).
+* Declare MANDATORY (non-unset) non-null arguments first, then MANDATORY that can be null and finally the optional ones (may be unset or null);
-* Prefix Parameters that hold variable names (references) with "_ref", and make them MANDATORY.
+* Prefix parameters that hold variable names (references) with "ref_", and make them MANDATORY and non-null;
-* Use "Display Error  if  Null  or  Unset", "Use default value" or "Use alternate value" parameter expansion for MANDATORY arguments.
+* Use the following parameter expansions right before assignment to arguments:
-* Use "Display Error if null" parameter expansion for reference arguments.
+  * "Display error if null or unset", for MANDATORY non-null positional parameters;
-* Then flush all parameters with "shift $#", to "enclose" function's header and to release memory; also any remaining parameters passed to the function by mistake will be ignored.
+  * "Display if null", for MANDATORY positional parameters that may be null strings;
-* Then declare as "local" ANY needed variables inside the function (avoid globals).
+  * "Use default value" or "Use alternate value" parameter expansion for OPTIONAL positional parameters;
-* Use return to:
+  This will enforce proper function call by stopping script execution if a MANDATORY argument is missing, or null when it is not supposed to.
+Also assign default values for optional parameters;
-  * Set exit status even for the main() function;
+* Then flush all parameters with "shift $#", to "enclose" function's header and to release memory; also any remaining parameters passed to the function by mistake will be ignored;
-  * Simplify compound commands: e.g. "if ! conditioncommand; then return 1; list; fi" rather than "if conditioncommand; then list; fi".
+* Then declare as "local" ANY needed variables inside the function (avoid globals);
-* Avoid exit calls; however they might be used upon signal traps or die()-like functions.
+* Use return to avoid exit calls; however they might be used upon signal traps or die()-like functions.